 Some who believe in reincarnation point to Matthew 17:10–12 as biblical support for reincarnation.
 The disciples ask Jesus about the commonly taught prophecy that Elijah must come before the Messiah (verse 10; cf. Malachi 4:5), and Jesus responds by identifying the “Elijah” of the prophecy as John the Baptist (Matthew 17:11–13).
 However, Jesus was not teaching that John the Baptist was Elijah reincarnated.
 For one thing, Elijah did not die; he was taken to heaven in a chariot of fire (2 Kings 2:11), so the literal “coming” of Elijah would have been a descent from heaven, not a reincarnation.
 Jesus calls John the Baptist “Elijah” because he came in the “spirit and power of Elijah” (Luke 1:17), not because he was Elijah in a literal sense.
 Also, Elijah himself had just appeared, talking with Jesus (Matthew 17:3), which shows that Elijah had not changed his identity—he had not become John.
 Finally, the people had earlier asked John the Baptist if he was Elijah, and he said, “No, I am not” (John 1:21).

-Belief in reincarnation is an ancient phenomenon and is a central tenet within the majority of Indian religious traditions, such as Hinduism, Sikhism, and Jainism.
-Many modern pagans also believe in reincarnation as do some New Age movements, along with followers of spiritism.
+Belief in reincarnation is a central tenet in the majority of Indian religious traditions such as Hinduism, Sikhism, and Jainism.
+Many modern pagans also believe in reincarnation, as do some New Age movements, along with followers of Spiritism.
 For the Christian, however, there can be no doubt: reincarnation is unbiblical and must be rejected as false.